Skip to content

 The city is going ahead with the massively destructive ESCR–East Side Coastal Resiliency project–even though there were alternatives that could have preserved much of our park and provided flood control.

-Under the plan, the city will build a 1.2 mile wall along the water and cover the razed park with eight feet of fill.
+Under the plan, the city is building a 1.2 mile wall along the water and cover the razed park with eight feet of fill.
 Eventually a new park will be built on top of this levee.

 True Resiliency is Possible